2 Diagnostic horizons and other differentiae

 1. It meets the requirement of a Bh horizon (because it has colour value and chroma of 3 or less, or value 4 and chroma 2, dominant in the matrix, and contains more than 1% organic carbon).
 The fabric has sand- or silt-size pellet-like aggregates, coats on mineral grains, or both; OR

-2. The B horizon (or some part of it) is 5 cm or more thick and meets the requirements of a Bs (or Bs(g) or Bs(f)) horizon because it has a strong or very strong reactive-aluminium test, and at least one of the following:
+2. The B horizon (or some part of it) is 5 cm or more thick and meets the requirements of a Bs (or Bs(g) or Bs(f)) horizon because it has a strong reactive-aluminium test, and at least one of the following:

 1. Reddish hue and highest chroma at the top of the horizon; or

-2. Earthy apedal with fine spheroids, or weakly developed blocks or polyhedra; or
+2. Earthy structure, or weakly developed blocks or polyhedra; or

 3. Very weak or weak soil strength when moist or dry; or